Local momentum space: Scalar field and gravity: Local momentum space expansion

+Apart from the connection-dependent terms (proportional to $\omega$), the expression for the scalar field propagator is identical to that obtained in \cite{bunch2}.

-The full graviton propagator up to first order in curvature is too lengthy to be written here so we have mentioned it in the Appendix \ref{AppB}.
-Some important cross checks of the graviton propagator from previous works are in order.
-The expression for the propagator derived in earlier works involved taking $y$ as the origin.
-In that case if we turn off the connection terms in Eq.(\ref{G2g}) by taking $\omega = 0$ and set the gauge parameter $\alpha$ to 1 then the expression coincides with that found in \cite{odintsovgprop}.
-The expression for the propagators presented in our work are therefore more general and most importantly can be taken to be applicable for VDEA calculations since we must take $\alpha\rightarrow 0$ after having computed the effective action.
+The full graviton propagator up to first order in curvature is too lengthy to be written here so we have mentioned it in the Appendix \ref{AppC}.
+Some important cross-checks of the graviton propagator from previous works are in order.
+The expression for the graviton propagator derived in earlier works involved taking $y$ as the origin.
+In that case, if we turn off the connection terms in Eq.(\ref{G2g}) by taking $\omega = 0$ and set the gauge parameter $\alpha$ to 1 then the expression coincides with that found in \cite{odintsovgprop}.
+Since the gauge parameter $\alpha$ has been kept unspecified, the expression for the graviton propagator presented in our work is, therefore, more general and most importantly can be taken to be applicable for the computation of the VD effective action since we must take $\alpha\rightarrow 0$ (see Eq. \ref{effac} and the lines following it) after having computed the effective action (\ref{effac}).